mvrk57/ownSoapWebService_SpringBoot/README.md

-# firstGitRepository
-First try of Git

-HeyHo thats a nice Tutorial of Git!
+# firsSoapWebService with Spring Boot

+First Try to produce a working Spring Boot WebService